This volume provides detailed demographic and statistical data on 2,082 Populated Places in the state of Wisconsin, including:

 Free Online Access

-Buyers of the fourth edition of Profiles of Wisconsin receive a FREE SUBSCRIPTION to Profiles of Wisconsin Online.
+Buyers of the fifth edition of Profiles of Wisconsin receive a FREE SUBSCRIPTION to Profiles of Wisconsin Online.
 With a subscription to this database, users can access customized Ranking Tables that make sorting and comparing all places across the whole state of Wisconsin quick and easy.
 Visit gold.greyhouse.com or call (800) 562-2139 to set up a free trial.